natalie65roses/natalie65roses/README.md

 - 👋 Hi, I’m @natalie65roses
-- 👀 I’m interested in  Risk management and cyber security.
+- 👀 I’m interested in cyber security that is both offensive and defensive security.
 - 🌱 I’m currently learning cyber security
 - 💞️ I’m looking to collaborate on issues and software that help educate about cyber security
 - 📫 How to reach me I'll let you know